Embrace Solar Power: 5 Compelling Reasons to Make the Switch

 1. Going Solar Can Save You Money

-Innovative financing options, like those offered by GoodLeap, make the switch to solar affordable by eliminating the need for any upfront expenses.
-With the option to pay for a solar system over time, homeowners can benefit from reduced energy bills from day one.
+Innovative financing options, like those offered by GoodLeap, make the switch to solar accessible without upfront costs.
+By spreading payments over time, homeowners can start saving on energy bills immediately.

 2. Solar Can Make Your Home More Resilient

 We’ve seen extreme weather events devastate communities across the country, which can be exacerbated by prolonged power outages.
-Blackouts can be harmful for countless reasons, some of which are food and medication spoiling, loss of air conditioning amid extreme heat, and loss of communication in emergency situations.
+Blackouts can be harmful for countless reasons, some of which are food and medication spoiling, loss of air conditioning amid extreme heat, and loss of communication in emergencies.

 3. Solar Panels Can Increase Your Home’s Resale Value